 How do slopes influence the effectiveness of walls?

 Walls are most effective at reducing highway noise for homes and businesses within 500 feet of the highway.
 However, topography plays a big part in how well they work.
 For example, walls are more effective at blocking noise for properties located below the highway grade than for those located on higher ground.

 Our typical noise wall effectiveness diagram (pdf 250 kb) illustrates how walls work for properties located at various grades relative to the highway.

-Where can I learn more about WSDOT's noise mitigation policy?
+Learn more about WSDOT noise mitigation

 Has WSDOT considered other methods to reduce noise, such as quieter pavement?

 WSDOT has selected several quieter pavement test sites to see how quieter pavement performs in the Pacific Northwest's unique driving and climate conditions.
 WSDOT is studying the test sections of quieter pavement for five years to measure durability, quality and quantity of noise reduction, and how noise suppression abilities perform over time.
 This information will help policymakers, WSDOT, and others make more informed decisions about incorporating quieter pavement into highway projects in the future.
 Currently, one of the quieter pavement test sections is on SR 520 through Bellevue.

 Please visit the Quieter Pavement website for more information.